 Performance considerations

 Encryption adds overhead, which can reduce raw download or upload speeds by a noticeable amount depending on your baseline connection, server distance, and protocol choice.
 Typical users see a minor to moderate speed decrease when connected to a VPN, but you’ll usually gain privacy and access to geo-restricted content in return.
 If your primary concern is streaming, choose nearby servers and modern protocols OpenVPN UDP or WireGuard when available to minimize latency.
-Express vpn edge extension
+Microsoft edge secure network vpn review 2026

 Why encryption matters on public networks